Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Comparison with simulations

-In this section, we compare the mass modelling results with the current state-of-the-art galaxy simulations: EAGLE, TNG100 and TNG50 .
-The details of their sample selection and RC data can be found in the Appendix~\ref{sec:sims-data}.
-In particular, we compare our observed co-added RCs with the simulated co-added circular velocity curves.
-Briefly, in simulations we know exactly the total circular velocity of the galaxy as a function of radius ($V_{c}(R)$), and its components such as $V_{\mathrm{star}}(R)$, $V_{\mathrm{ {DM}}}(R)$, $V_{\mathrm{gas}}(R)$ etcetera.
-From observations we only know the $V_{c}(R)$, which we have mass modelled to disentangle the various components, see Section~\ref{sec:models}.
-That is, in both cases, observations and simulations, we know the $V_{c}(R)$ and $V_{\mathrm{DM}}(R)$.
-This allows us to compute DM fraction of galaxies as a function of radius using Equation~\ref{eq:fdm}.
-In Figure~\ref{fig:sims} we show the results of $\fdm(R)$ in the aforementioned simulations.
-In particular, we show 12 velocity bins for which we have enough simulated data to bin and obtain the co-added RC, for details see Table~\ref{tab:sims-params}.
-It is noticeable that all simulations show DM dominated galaxies from 5 kpc outwards.
-In other words, the simulated galaxies have 20\% (minimum) to 50\% DM within the effective radii, and they are DM dominated in the outskirts.
+In this section, we compare the mass modeling results with the current state-of-the-art galaxy simulations: EAGLE, TNG100, and TNG50.
+The details of their sample selection and RC data can be found in Appendix~\ref{sec:sims-data}.
+In particular, we compare our observed coadded RCs with the simulated coadded circular velocity curves.
+Briefly, in simulations we know the exact total circular velocity of the galaxy as a function of radius ($V_{c}(R)$), and its various components, such as $V_{\mathrm{star}}(R)$, $V_{\mathrm{ {DM}}}(R)$, and $V_{\mathrm{gas}}(R)$.
+From observations we only know the $V_{c}(R)$, which we mass modeled to disentangle the various components (see Section~\ref{sec:models}).
+That is to say, in both cases, observations and simulations, we know the $V_{c}(R)$ and $V_{\mathrm{DM}}(R)$.
+This allowed us to compute the DM fraction of galaxies as a function of radius using Equation~\ref{eq:fdm}.
+In Figure~\ref{fig:sims} we show the results of $\fdm(< R)$ in the aforementioned simulations.
+In particular, we show 16 velocity bins, in which the first four bins have a few galaxies (in particular EAGLE simulations), and the remaining 12 bins have enough simulated data (in all simulations) to bin and obtain the coadded RCs; for details, readers can refer to Table~\ref{tab:sims-params}.
+It is noticeable that all simulations show DM-dominated galaxies from 5 kpc outward.
+In other words, the simulated galaxies have 20\% (minimum) to 50\% DM within the effective radii, and they are DM-dominated in the outskirts.
 These results are very similar to the observed SFGs at $z\sim 1$, reported previously in \citet{GS21b}.
-We remind the reader that galaxies within effective radii are known to have less DM fraction because baryon dominates the inner region of galaxies.
+We remind the reader that galaxies within effective radii are known to have a lower DM fraction because baryon dominates the inner region of galaxies \citep[][and references therein]{PS1996}.
 If one has to look for DM, it should be found in the outskirts ($> 2 \times R_e$), as clearly shown in Figure~\ref{fig:sims}.